stackbit-projects/spectacular-spider-269e9/src/pages/privacy-policy.md

 <h2>Consent</h2>

 <p>By using our website, you hereby consent to our Privacy Policy and agree to its terms.
-For our Terms and Conditions, please visit the [Terms & Conditions](/terms-and-conditions).</p>
+For our Terms and Conditions, please visit the <a href="/terms-and-conditions">Terms and Conditions</a>.</p>

 <h2>Information we collect</h2>